steveage/phase-3-code-challenge-additional/README.md

   + returns the names of all movies currently playing

 ### MovieScreen
+#MovieScreen.new is provided for you in this lab, and takes in a movie title as a String and a capacity as an Integer

 + MovieScreen#cars
   + Returns an array of all cars currently at _this_ movie screen